 For more information please see the Student Conduct page of the University website.

 Freedom of Speech

 The Department is committed to ensuring freedom of speech within the law.
-The full statement, endorsed by the conference of colleges, can be found on the university website along with the University's Code of Practice.
+The full statement, endorsed by the conference of colleges, can be found on the university website.